RobotsAndPencils/gcp-node-bot/README.md

 ### Run in BeepBoop
 If you have linked your local repo with the Beep Boop service (check [here](https://beepboophq.com/0_o/my-projects)), changes pushed to the remote master branch will automatically deploy.

+### It's Running - Now What?

+`gcpbot help` will show a list of available commands

+The `deploy new` command relies on a publicly visible repo that has a valid yaml deployment file.
+This is just a POC, and we'd probably want to use a remote template with command-line parameters supplied by the deployer.

 ## Acknowledgements